Loots & Nancy Lambrechts

 with Joshua, Lola and Tilly-Tallulah

-Loots and Nancy work on the Preach The Word (PTW) training course in Rwanda.
-They equip students to read and teach the Bible faithfully and pass it on, and live alongside the students to model applying Biblical truth to daily life.
+Loots and Nancy have worked on the Preach The Word (PTW) training course in Rwanda for the last 8 years.
+This course equips students to read and teach the Bible faithfully and pass it on, and live alongside the students to model applying Biblical truth to daily life.

 When the Lambrechts family went to Rwanda they had a burden for the church there, that the Bible would be central to its life and teaching.